Muskie Angler Battles Cottager

 With the first day of muskie season just around the corner, muskie hunters are sharpening their hooks, adding gear oil to their reels, replacing last season’s line, and tuning up the boat motors in anticipation of locking horns with the king of all fresh water fish.
 Cottagers on muskie lakes are also preparing for a battle.

 Preparing For Muskie Season

-From all areas of Canada, the U.S. and even Europe, the die hard muskie fishermen are getting set to converge on their favourite lakes and rivers in the hope of landing a monster lunge.
+From all areas of Canada and the U.S., die-hard muskie fishermen are getting set to converge on their favourite lakes and rivers in the hope of landing a monster lunge.
 They are going over their maps, planning their strategies, and revising contingency plans to account for any unexpected events.
 There are few people more passionate about their sport than muskie anglers.
 Catching a trophy musky is their first priority every season.

 At the same time, cabin owners on famous muskie lakes and rivers are getting anxious.
 Every year, as the muskie hunters arrive, the cottagers also prepare for a fight.
 Concerned about the impending damage to their water lines, docks, and privacy, they too are waiting for muskie season opening day.

 Some cabin owners take the confrontation a bit too seriously by submerging temporary lure traps or even removing reef markers.
 Others only react when the hunters arrive, threatening by voice or by casting two-ounce pyramid sinkers at the encroaching intruders.
 A few try to take a more diplomatic approach, by making small talk and then gently suggesting that the anglers move away from the water line, or by giving a tip on the best place to find a trophy in another part of the lake.